MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 #### Display placement

-An enhanced meeting room requires that the display be placed in front of all the in-room meeting participants, directly opposite the table.
+An enhanced meeting room requires that the display is placed in front of all the in-room meeting participants, directly opposite the table.

 The horizontal center line of the display must be centered on the same center line as the table.

-The vertical center line of the display must be no more than +/- 15 degrees offset from the eyeline of a typical in-room meeting participant seated at the table.
+The vertical center line of the display must be no more than +/- 15 degrees offset from the eye line of a typical in-room meeting participant seated at the table.

 #### Display count

-An enhanced meeting room requires that the display be either a single wide-aspect ratio display or a blended combination of displays that can achieve the effect of being a single display when seen by in-room meeting participants.
+An enhanced meeting room requires that the display is either a single wide-aspect ratio display or a blended combination of displays that can achieve the effect of being a single display when seen by in-room meeting participants.

 ### Co-create options